Walid Shour: Club career

-Ahed
+Ahed and loans

-2018–19: Loan to Racing Beirut

 On 27 July 2018, Shour signed for Lebanese Premier League side Ahed; he was sent on loan to Racing Beirut on 11 September.
 During his time on loan, Shour played 13 league games.

-2019–2021: Return to Ahed

 Upon his return to Ahed, Shour played in the cancelled 2019–20 Lebanese Premier League.
 He played his first game of the 2020–21 season on 4 October 2020, as a starter in a 0–0 league draw against Bourj.
 Shour scored his first senior goal on 10 April 2021, helping Ahed win 2–1 against Shabab Sahel.
 Shour also played one game in the 2019 AFC Cup, which Ahed won.

-2021–22: Loan to Shabab Sahel

 On 7 July 2021, Shour moved to Shabab Sahel on a one-year loan.
+He played 13 league games and scored once.

+Brisbane Roar

+On 25 June 2024, A-League side Brisbane Roar announced the signing of Shour on a two-year deal.
+Shour made 20 appearances for the Roar in his first season before agreeing a mutual termination of his contract, a year ahead of its expiry.

+Jwaya

+On 14 July 2025, Shour joined newly-promoted club Jwaya.

 International career

-Born in Sierra Leone to a Lebanese father and a Sierra Leonean mother, Shour is eligible to represent both Sierra Leone and Lebanon internationally.
-He was called up to Sierra Leone's preliminary squad ahead of the first round of qualification for the 2022 FIFA World Cup, but was eventually dropped from the final selection.
+Born in Sierra Leone to a Lebanese father and a Sierra Leonean mother, Shour was eligible to represent both Sierra Leone and Lebanon internationally.
+In August 2019, he was called up to Sierra Leone's preliminary squad ahead of the first round of qualification for the 2022 FIFA World Cup, but was eventually dropped from the final selection.

-Shour made his international debut for Lebanon in the 2022 World Cup third qualifying round, coming on as a 90th-minute substitute in a 0–0 away draw to the United Arab Emirates.
+On 2 September 2021, Shour made his international debut for Lebanon in the 2022 FIFA World Cup third qualifying round, coming on as a 90th-minute substitute in a 0–0 away draw to the United Arab Emirates.
+In December 2023, Shour was included in the Lebanese squad for the 2023 AFC Asian Cup.
+On 9 October 2025, he scored his first international goal in a 2027 AFC Asian Cup qualification match against Bhutan, helping Lebanon win 2–0.